Recreational Boating Incident and Fatalities in Oregon

 Go with a registered outfitter/guide and consider joining a rafting club to gain more experience and skills to run a river.
 For the ocean, go with a registered guide or charter.

-(Click on "Online Services" in the upper right hand corner of the page and click on "Guides and Charters Lists to search).
+To see if a charter, outfitter or guide is registered with the Marine Board, visit our Boat Oregon Store and click on "Online Services" in the upper right- hand corner of the page and click on "Guides and Charters Lists" to search.

-Plan trips with experienced boaters and get engaged with online or local clubs to learn local information.
+Plan trips with experienced boaters and take advantage of online or local boating clubs to learn local information.